syntaxseed/environmentresources/README.md

 ## Automatic Backup

-There is a script (BackupScripts/backupenv.sh) to automatically back these up to a target directory/repo (Linux).
+There is a script (BackupScripts/backupenv.sh) to automatically back these (listed above) up to a target directory/repo (Linux).
 You may need to tweak this for your environment.
 Run it like so:
 $ sh backupenv.sh

 The Bash aliases file includes a global alias for this backup script: 'backupenv'.